cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 factorization of h and the number of points on the curve meet certain conditions.

+## Sign of the resulting point {#point-sign}

+In general, elliptic curves have equations of the form y^2 = g(x).
+Most of the encodings in this section first identify an x such that g(x) is square, then take a square root to find y.
+Since there are two square roots when g(x) != 0, the specification of each encoding function in this section includes how to determine the sign of y.

+We specify the sign of y rather than the sign of sqrt(g(x)) because this gives implementors more optimization leeway.

 ## Exceptional cases {#map-exceptions}

 Some encodings described in this section have exceptional cases, i.e., values u =